XeTute/Training-DeepSeek-R1-1.5B/README.md

 Feel free to modify these parameters given how much compute, memory, et cetera you got

 ### Customize Data to train on

+> [!TIP]
+> Don't have any data for your use-case?
+Synthetically generate it using [this script](https://github.com/XeTute/Synthetic-Data-Generation)

 To modify the data you'll be training on, make sure it follows this JSON format (known as Alpaca I believe):
 ```JSON
 [